rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 ><CITE>A.J.
 Garnerin, aeoronaute, inv. du parachute, né à Paris 1769, [death symbol] 1813</CITE>
 >(*Source of information reads*: A.J.
 GARNERIN, AERONAUTE, Inv. du Parachute, Né à Paris 1769 &#8224; 1813)

-<a name="0.5.1.3.2">0.5.1.3.2</a> **ALT note: We kept this alternative in the RBMS PS, based on pre-3R RDA instructions.
+<a name="0.5.3.2">0.5.3.2</a> **ALT note: We kept this alternative in the RBMS PS, based on pre-3R RDA instructions.
 However, this alternative does not seem to be present in post-3R RDA (at least not under "Guidelines / Normalized transcription / symbols") -- do we want to strike it?
 The text of the instruction is currently verbatim from pre-3R RDA; there's not a DCRM equivalent so far as I know.** *Alternative rule*.
 If transcribing a symbol reproducible by the facilities available significantly hinders clarity, omit the symbol or replace it by another symbol or sign of punctuation, as necessary.

-[RDA]
+>Example: [RDA]
-A history of French-speaking countries
+><CITE>A history of French-speaking countries</CITE>
-Title appears on the source of information as: A history of French=speaking countries
+>Title appears on the source of information as: A history of French=speaking countries

-Make a note to indicate that the symbol has been omitted or replaced by another symbol or sign of punctuation (see 2.17), if considered important for identification.
+<a name="0.5.3.3">0.5.3.3</a> Make a note to indicate that the symbol has been omitted or replaced by another symbol or sign of punctuation (see 2.17), if considered important for identification.

-Ignore typographical devices that are used as separators, etc.
+<a name="0.5.3.4">0.5.3.4</a> Ignore typographical devices that are used as separators, etc.

 **ALT note: end of pre-3R RDA text**

-### 0.5.1.4 Early letterforms and symbols
+### 0.5.4 Early letterforms and symbols

-<a name="0.5.1.4">0.5.1.4</a> Convert earlier forms of letters and symbols to their modern forms.
+<a name="0.5.4.1">0.5.4.1</a> Convert earlier forms of letters and symbols to their modern forms.

 ![Early letterforms and symbols](https://rbms-bsc.github.io/DCRMR/assets/pictures/transcription/early letterforms and symbols.png "chart of early letterforms and symbols")

-## 0.5.1.5 Brevigraphs
+### 0.5.5 Brevigraphs

-<a name="0.5.1.5">0.5.1.5</a> If brevigraphs (special marks of contraction in continuance of the manuscript tradition) have been used, expand affected words to their full form and enclose supplied letters in square brackets.
+<a name="0.5.5.1">0.5.5.1</a> If brevigraphs (special marks of contraction in continuance of the manuscript tradition) have been used, expand affected words to their full form and enclose supplied letters in square brackets.
 The values of many contractions are dependent on context, with the most common values provided here.

 ![Brevigraphs, chart 1](https://rbms-bsc.github.io/DCRMR/assets/pictures/transcription/early contractions 01.png "brevigraphs, chart 1")